ryanblakeley/bot-disclosure-law/README.md

 ## Detecting violations

 Detecting bots which are acting like people is not easy and will likely get more difficult as we advance into the future.
-Companies already expect to establish terms of service and monitor for violations.
+Companies already implement terms of service agreements and monitor for violations.
 Strategies for monitoring and moderating content vary widely.

 **TODO: elaborate on common strategies for detecting TOS violations**